 Empty, rinse and refill the water reservoir daily.
-Once a week, follow these steps for a deeper clean.
-If you stick to weekly deep cleaning, all you'll need is a microfiber towel and white vinegar.
+Once a week, follow these steps for a deeper clean to eliminate dust and other buildup.
+If you stick to weekly deep cleaning, all you’ll need is a microfiber towel and white vinegar.

 - Unplug and empty the humidifier water reservoir.

 - Dampen a towel with vinegar and thoroughly wipe out the inside of the water basin (the base of the humidifier that the water reservoir sits in).